bartbutenaers/node-red-contrib-tank-volume/README.md

 <a href="https://www.buymeacoffee.com/bartbutenaers" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy my wife a coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

+## Legal disclaimer

+***CAUTION: this software is distributed under the Apache License Version 2.0 on an “AS IS” BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied!
+Use it at your own risk!***

 ## Node usage

-***CAUTION: I have done my best to check the accuracy of the calculations in this node, but I must assert the usual disclaimer that it is distributed without warranty, and that you use it at your own risk!***

 Inject the measured height (i.e. height of the fluid or the height above the fluid) via the input message, to calculate information about the (partially) filled tank: